How to recognize a diamond on a ring?

 Taaffeite

 You may never have heard of taaffeite .
-It is nothing to be ashamed of, it is an extremely rare light purple stone.
-So rare that it is estimated that there are 1 million times fewer taaffeites than diamonds!
+It's nothing to be ashamed of; it's an extremely rare light purple stone.
+So rare, in fact, that it's estimated that there are 1 million times fewer taaffeites than diamonds!
 Its name is derived from its first discoverer in 1945, Richard Taaffe .
-He did not make his discovery in a mine or on a riverbed: it was in a jewelry store that his find took place.
+He didn't make his discovery in a mine or on a riverbed: it was in a jewelry store that his find took place.
 While observing a spinel jewel, the geologist noticed that the stone displayed different properties, particularly in terms of light refraction.
 Taaffeites are mainly found in Sri Lanka and Tanzania.
-Not only is this gemstone rare, but examples that can be cut are even rarer.
+Not only is this gemstone rare, but examples suitable for cutting are even rarer.

 FAQ how to recognize a diamond on a ring